univ-esuty/3dmesh_VAE_with_pytorch3d/README.md

 ## abstract

-This is a 3d model generate VAE model.
+This is a 3d model generator VAE model.
 The following diagram show the simple architecture.
 I used Pytorch3d as a differential render and as shown in the figure, the model of inputs and outputs are image so simply, I used L2_loss and KL divergence for training.

 ![simple architecture](images/model.png)